jaycody/log.jaylab/_posts/2016-06-29-kant-and-the-magic-leap.md

 'Crazy' bc the firefly was a virtual object, but crazier bc, as Jessi goes on to explain, she'd lost feeling in that finger years ago in an accident.

-To this the show host added:
+To this, the show host added:

 > So your brain just thought you were feeling it.